clare-jisc/learn-wagtail-static-website/README.md

 #### Lint project templates
 - run command `pip install djlint` - package to install linter for django templates

+#### How to use djLint for formatting
+- in terminal run
+  - `djlint . --check` for formatting html files (this is a beta tool)
+  - `djlint . --lint` for linting html files

 ### Customise python for this project
 To use different versions of python in different projects use `pyenv` https://python.land/virtual-environments/pyenv